qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 You can set up a minimum distance for repeating labels.
 Distance can be in mm or in map units.

-Some Placement setup will display more options, for example, :guilabel:`Curved` and :guilabel:`Parallel` Placements will allow the user to set up the position of the label (above, belw or on the line), :guilabel:`distance` from the line and for :guilabel:`Curved`, the user can also setup inside/outside max angle between curved label.
+Some Placement setup will display more options, for example, :guilabel:`Curved` and :guilabel:`Parallel` Placements will allow the user to set up the position of the label (above, below or on the line), :guilabel:`distance` from the line and for :guilabel:`Curved`, the user can also setup inside/outside max angle between curved label.